supertriodo/Arena-Tracker/Readme/More.md

 Arena Tracker reads the Hearthstone log to give your all the info you need.
-Arena Tracker works in arena, constructed, adventures and tavern-brawl.
+Arena Tracker works in arena, constructed, adventures and tavern-brawl, but it was created from the ground with arena players in mind.

+Arena Tracker is free and open source.
+To support its development I have created a [patreon account](https://www.patreon.com/triodo) which will put in your hands the full potential of this tracker for 3$ a month.

+Next you can check a brief explanation of its features divided in free and patreon versions of the tracker.
+For a more extended explanation you can take a look at the [user guide](https://arena-tracker.gitbooks.io/arena-tracker-documentation/content/en/).

 # Free version features: